-In a bowl, using a hand whisk, mix the wet ingredients for the cake base: eggs, egg whites, coconut oil, coconut milk, ...
+- In a bowl, using a hand whisk, mix the wet ingredients for the cake base: eggs, egg whites, coconut oil and coconut milk.

-- ... and lime zest.
+- Add the lime zest.
 Add a teaspoon of the lime zest to the cake base and keep the rest for the curd and topping.

 - Meanwhile, make the lime curd.
 Juice the limes.
 Place the egg yolks in a bowl.

-- Add homemade Keto Condensed Milk and mix until well combined.
+- Add the Keto Condensed Milk and mix until well combined.